Evolution of networks with multiple junctions: Introduction

+The uniqueness of the flow is quite delicate.
+Indeed, by Theorem~\ref{2compexist0}, we only have that, for initial regular networks of class $C^{2+2\alpha}$ having the sum of the curvatures of the three concurring curves at every triple junction equal to zero, there is uniqueness in the parabolic class $C^{2+2\alpha,1+\alpha}$.
+In Section~\ref{smtm2}, by combining Theorems~\ref{wellposednessSobolev} and~\ref{2compexist0} (the first mainly for the uniqueness, the second for the existence) we then show a result of existence/geometric uniqueness for short time of the flow of an initial network of class $C^2$ (Theorem~\ref{c2shorttime}), in a subclass of the curvature flows which are simply $C^2$ in space and $C^1$ in time.
+In the same section, we will also see that the classical property of parabolic equations of instantaneous regularization of solutions for positive times also holds for the motion by curvature of networks, in a suitable sense.

+The rest of the paper is devoted to the long-time behavior of the flow.
+For the sake of simplicity, in the following overview, we will restrict ourselves only to the behavior in the interior of a convex domain of a network flowing by curvature with fixed end--points on the boundary of such set, while in the whole paper also the behavior at the boundary (hence, at the end--points of the network) is analyzed in the same detail.

-One can reasonably expect, for instance, that an embedded regular network does not actually develop singularities during the flow if its ``topological structure'' does not change because of the ``collision'' of two or more $3$--points.
-Our analysis in Sections~\ref{geosec} and~\ref{locreg} will show that if no multiplicities larger than one occur, this expectation is indeed true (in some special cases such ``bad'' multiplicities can be ruled out, see Section~\ref{dsuL}).
-Essentially, one needs to classify the possible blow--up limits at the singular time, in order to actually exclude them by means of geometric arguments.
-Some key references for this method in the case of a single smooth curve are~\cite{altsch,hamilton4,huisk3,huisk2}, the most relevant difference in dealing with networks is the difficulty in using the maximum principle, which is the main tool to get pointwise estimates on the geometric quantities during the flow.
-For this reason, some important estimates which are straightforward in the smooth case are here more complicated to prove (and sometimes we do not know if they actually hold) and one has to resort to integral estimates.
-These latter are similar to the ones in~\cite{altsch,angen2,angen3,huisk1}, for instance, but require some some extra work in order to deal with the triple junctions.
+In Section~\ref{monotonsec} we recall Huisken's monotonicity formula for mean curvature flow which holds also for the evolution of a network and we introduce the rescaling procedures to get blow--up limit networks (discussed in Section~\ref{geosec}) at the maximal time of smooth existence.
+Then, to ``describe'' the singularities of the flow one needs to classify such possible blow--up limits.
+In some cases, arguing by contradiction with geometric arguments, this ``description'' can be used to exclude at all the formation of singularities.
+Key references for this method in the situation of a single smooth closed curve are~\cite{altsch,hamilton4,huisk3,huisk2}.
+The most relevant difference in dealing with networks is the difficulty in using the maximum principle, which in the case of closed curves is the main tool for getting pointwise estimates on the geometric quantities during the flow.
+For this reason, some crucial estimates which are straightforward in such case are here much more difficult to obtain and we had to resort to the integral estimates of Section~\ref{kestimates} (see also Section~\ref{van}), which are similar to the ones in~\cite{altsch,angen2,angen3,huisk1}, but require some extra work to deal with the triple junctions.